paluigi/sdmx/doc/walkthrough.rst

 .. ipython:: python

-    # Use an example ('specimen') file from the pandaSDMX test suite
+    # Use an example ('specimen') file from the test suite
-    from pandasdmx.tests.data import specimen
+    from sdmx.tests.data import specimen
     # …with time-series exchange rate data from the EU Central Bank
     with specimen('ECB_EXR/ng-ts.xml') as f:
         sdmx.read_sdmx(f)